redhat-developer/app-services-cli/CONTRIBUTING.md

 ## Internationalization

-All text strings are placed in `./pkg/locales/assets` directory.
-Group files into usage groups: commands go together under `./pkg/locales/assets/cmd/{whoami,kafka/serviceaccount}` etc. All others can be grouped by their package.
+All text strings are placed in `./pkg/localizer/assets` directory.

 ## Documentation